tinkarameterc/PREPARE-Extraction-Tool/backend/README.md

 uvicorn app.main:app --host 127.0.0.1 --port 8000
 ```

+> For a full production setup, use Docker instead — see the root [README.md](../README.md).

 ## 🐳 Dockerize

 To dockerize the app, run the following command in the terminal: